0x41gawor/kubebuilder/creating-an-api.md

 During a https://github.com/0x41gawor/pdmgr/blob/master/crd-playground-lab.md an API just like the one above was created for `Loop` kind.

+## Building own API

 Kubebuilder is not only a tool for developing operators.
-It is a tool for developing own custom resources, so it also has a part of what can be done by defining a CRD and applying it Kubebuilder additionally add an opportunity to code the controller and webhooks of such resource.
+It is also a tool for developing own custom resources, so it also has a part of what can be done by defining a CRD and applying it.
+Kubebuilder additionally adds an opportunity to code the controller and webhooks of such resource.
 I.e. Kubebuilder helps you scaffold and build CRDs along with controller and webhooks to manage them.

 When you run a command like
 ```sh